 But there is one category of gifts that is basically guaranteed to get returned.
 Year over year, clothing continues to be the most returned item.
 According to a study conducted by Kohl’s, clothing is by far the most returned gift category, making up a for 62 percent of all returns.
 Even when you feel confident with your clothing gift, so much could go awry: size, color, style, preferences, allergies… oh my.

-Perhaps it’s best to steer clear of these highly returnable categories and instead go gifting for some sure winners like the thoughtful ideas below.
+Perhaps it’s best to steer clear of gifting that holiday sweater or cashmere scarf and opt for the thoughtful ideas below.

 Herbal Tea, Cocoon Tea Artisans, $32; Short Green Mug, Workaday, $44